Mary Scott (missionary): PNG School

 In 1923 Scott succeeded the previous missionary of Sikkim Reverend Maclean, and moved to the Sikkimese capital of Gangtok.
 This marked a major concession by the raj of Sikkim, because previously Christian missionaries had been forbidden from living in Gangtok.
 Explanations given for the special privilege given to White include her aristocratic background, her prior reputation and aid in the epidemic, and her strong relations with the Sikkimese elite, which largely arose from her reputation for efficient work and tolerating Buddhist customs when fighting epidemics.
-She established Palmor Namzygar Girls School (PNG School) in 1924.
+She established Paljor Namgyal Girls School (PNG School) in 1924.
 The school began with just two pupils who Scott recruited by asking door-to-door.
 With assistance from the Sikkim State government and the Catholic church she gradually grew the school into a fully fledged secondary school that was recognized by University of Calcutta in 1945 and formally accredited by the government of India in 1961.
 The PNG was known for focusing on practical skills that would help Sikkim develop rather than learning-for-learning's sake, and eventually established a complete special program in knitting despite a near complete lack of familiarity when she arrived.
 While initially founded as the first Gangtok school for girls the PNG school eventually accepted boys as well.
 Due to difficulty acquiring staff, Scott convinced the local government to fund sending graduates of the school elsewhere for education, after which they would return to Gangtok as teachers.